 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Joint Relationship Therapy is 90 minutes

 - Concessions are available for benefits claimants (documented)

-- Just send me a text message with your telephone number or send me an email with your telephone number requesting an initial consultation, and I will respond via email to set up an introductory call.
+Send me an email or text message with your telephone number requesting an initial consultation, and I will respond via email or text to arrange a suitable appointment for us both.

 I look forward to hearing from you.